Activation Function Design Sustains Plasticity in Continual Learning: Continual Reinforcement Learning

-Therefore, to investigate plasticity loss in a continual RL setting, we train a \emph{single} PPO agent \cite{schulman2017proximal} on a fixed and repeating sequence of four MuJoCo locomotion tasks using Gymnasium \cite{towers2024gymnasium}: \texttt{HalfCheetah-v4} $\rightarrow$ \texttt{Hopper-v4} $\rightarrow$ \texttt{Walker2d-v4} $\rightarrow$ \texttt{Ant-v4} $\rightarrow$ \texttt{HalfCheetah-v4} $\rightarrow$ \texttt{Hopper-v4} $\rightarrow$ $\cdots$.
+Therefore, to investigate plasticity loss in a continual RL setting, we train a \emph{single} PPO agent \citep{schulman2017proximal} on a fixed and repeating sequence of four MuJoCo locomotion tasks using Gymnasium \citep{towers2024gymnasium}: \texttt{HalfCheetah-v4} $\rightarrow$ \texttt{Hopper-v4} $\rightarrow$ \texttt{Walker2d-v4} $\rightarrow$ \texttt{Ant-v4} $\rightarrow$ \texttt{HalfCheetah-v4} $\rightarrow$ \texttt{Hopper-v4} $\rightarrow$ $\cdots$.
 The agent cycles through this sequence three times, training for 1M timesteps per environment per cycle (total 12M).
-Episodes terminate early on invalid configurations following \cite{dohare2024loss} (e.g., falls for \texttt{Hopper}/\texttt{Walker2d}, unstable heights for \texttt{Ant}); \texttt{HalfCheetah} runs full-length.
+Episodes terminate early on invalid configurations following \citep{dohare2024loss} (e.g., falls for \texttt{Hopper}/\texttt{Walker2d}, unstable heights for \texttt{Ant}); \texttt{HalfCheetah} runs full-length.
 The policy and value networks share a two-layer MLP backbone (256 units each) that is updated across all tasks.
 For each environment we attach a lightweight input adapter (to map its observation space) and a task-specific output head (for its action space); both persist across cycles and continue learning when the environment reappears.
-Hyperparameters are in App.~\ref{tab:hyper_sweep}.

-\paragraph{Plasticity Score (definition).} For each run $r$: (i) in the \emph{last cycle} of training, compute the mean episodic return for each environment over the \emph{final} $p{=}15\%$ of that environment’s cycle (steady-state); (ii) take the \emph{median across environments} to avoid any single task dominating the summary.
-This per-run statistic is the \emph{Plasticity Score} reported in Table~\ref{tab:plasticity-solo}.
-This aggregates performance \emph{across multiple environments} while emphasizing late-cycle adaptability.

-Across seeds, \texttt{Rand.
-Smooth-Leaky} achieves the highest plasticity score, outperforming \texttt{Swish}, \texttt{Sigmoid}, and \texttt{PReLU}.
-These results highlight that smooth and randomized variants provide more robust adaptation and retention across sequential environments compared to classical activations.
-Figure~\ref{fig:mujoco_cycles} complements this analysis by showing reward trajectories across cycles for the top-performing activations.
+We trained using the Adam optimizer.
+Hyperparameters are in App.~\ref{tab:hyper_sweep}. \paragraph{Plasticity Score (definition).} To rigorously aggregate performance across environments with distinct reward scales, we employ a normalized scoring protocol following \citep{agarwal2021deep}.
+For each run $r$ we compute the mean episodic return of the last cycle's steady-state (final $15\%$ of steps).
+This value $R_{r,e}$ for environment $e$ is Min-Max normalized: $S_{r,e} = \frac{R_{r,e} - R_{e}^{\min}}{R_{e}^{\max} - R_{e}^{\min}}$.
+Global bounds $[R_{e}^{\min}, R_{e}^{\max}]$ are determined via a robust percentile sweep across all activations.
+To prevent physics simulation instabilities in failure cases (e.g., \texttt{Humanoid-v5}) from skewing the mean with unbounded negative values, we apply a \emph{stability floor}: rewards below a functional failure threshold are clipped to the lower bound ($S_{r,e}=0$).
+Finally, we report the \emph{Interquartile Mean} (IQM) to provide a robust measure of expected plasticity.
+By filtering outliers while accounting for performance magnitude, the resulting \textbf{Plasticity Score} $\in [0, 1]$ reflects the agent’s efficiency relative to the environment's theoretical maximum.